 Alternative to Thomson Reuters CoCounsel Tax

-AI tax research with real citations, without the Checkpoint subscription underneath it, the seat negotiations, or the sales call. taxmcp.io lives inside the AI tools you already use, starting at $0.
+Primary-source tax research without a Checkpoint subscription. taxmcp.io runs inside the AI tools you already use and starts at $0.

 Who's Switching

-taxmcp.io gives you the same AI-native, cited research, standalone, inside Claude or ChatGPT.
-Free to evaluate, $9–$29/month if you upgrade, cancel anytime.
+taxmcp.io offers standalone, source-linked research inside Claude or ChatGPT.
+Free to evaluate, with $9–$29/month plans if you need broader coverage.

 Side by Side